VitoNicolaLosavio/Continue-Learning-for-Multi-class-Classification-of-Viral-Genomic-Sequences/README.md

 1. Model Creation: A CNN-LSTM (Convolutional Neural Network and Long Short-Term Memory) based model was developed.
 2. Application of the Model on the Unbalanced Dataset: The model was trained and evaluated on an unbalanced dataset using the continuous learning technique.
 3. Application of the Model on the Balanced Dataset: The model was trained and evaluated on a balanced dataset using the continuous learning technique.
-To balance the dataset, the SMOTEEN (Synthetic Minority Over-sampling Technique and Edited Nearest Neighbors) technique was applied for oversampling.
+To balance the dataset, the SMOTEN (Synthetic Minority Over-sampling Technique and Edited Nearest Neighbors) technique was applied for oversampling.

 ## Author